tektoncd/community/teps/0125-configmaps-and-secrets-as-param-value-source.md

 ## Alternatives

 1. TEP 0029-step-workspaces or step env variable

-   - pros: not all params values can be passed this way
-   - cons: only script section can use its values
+   - Only script section can use its values

 ## Infrastructure Needed (optional)